Najuzinh4/SoundScape/README.md

 ## Overview

 "SoundScape" is a music application designed to provide users with an immersive and personalized listening experience.
-Developed with C# and based on advanced object-oriented programming concepts, the project represents an evolution from our previous work, "SoundScape 3".
+Developed with C# and based on advanced object-oriented programming concepts, the project represents an evolution from our previous work, "Screen-Sound".

 ## What's New and Improved